 We’ve had intermittent problems with Movable Type here at Strange Attractor for months now.
 Every time we think it has been fixed, something else goes awry.
 Right now, we’re battling with a problem with rebuilds which means that every time we post an entry, or someone posts a comment, the site fails to rebuild properly and spits out naught but a blank page.
 This is really annoying, and we are sorry if you’re inconvenienced by it.

 Kevin Marks turned Suw and me onto the excellent WNYC programme/podcast Radio Lab.
 The programme deals with scientific, bordering on, philosophical issues such as Time, Morality or the biggest of big questions: Who am I?
 Or more precisely asking, “How does the brain make me?”
-In this episode, actually an extra while they work on season 4, they talk about… Read more →

 Monday is the closing date for the The Knight News Challenge, wherein the John S. and James L. Knight Foundation gives away $5 million to anyone with an innovative idea to change journalism.
 Lots of info on their site, but if you haven’t already started on your idea, you’d better get a move on!